-- Direct Long-Term Leasing homes leased directly from the private sector for a period of over 10 years. - Enhanced Long-Term Leasing Scheme this scheme allows Local Authorities to lease multiple new homes from institutional developers or investors for a period of 25 years. - Repair and Leasing Scheme this scheme enables the Council to pay property owners of sub-standard and vacant properties to repair their properties, which they then lease or make available to the local authority for social housing.
-This scheme compliments the Buy and Renew Scheme in helping local authorities to tackle dereliction, regenerate urban areas and harness the potential of vacant homes. - Payment and Availability Agreement under this scheme an AHB makes units available for social housing for an agreed term, while the Local Authority identifies tenants and a rent level and makes payments to the AHB on a regular basis.
+- Direct long-term leasing homes leased directly from the private sector for a period of over 10 years.
+This is to be ended from 2022 under Housing for All. - Enhanced Long-Term Leasing Scheme this scheme allows Local Authorities to lease multiple new homes from institutional developers or investors for a period of 25 years.
+This is also to be ended from 2022 under Housing for All. - Repair and Leasing Scheme this scheme enables the Council to pay property owners of sub-standard and vacant properties to repair their properties, which they then lease or make available to the local authority for social housing.
+This scheme compliments the Buy and Renew Scheme in helping local authorities to tackle dereliction, regenerate urban areas and harness the potential of vacant homes.